mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/TemplateApi.md

 <a id="getdefaulttemplatemapping"></a>
 # **GetDefaultTemplateMapping**
-> TemplateConversions GetDefaultTemplateMapping (Guid projectId, int connectionId, ConTemplateMappingGetParam? conTemplateMappingGetParam = null)
+> TemplateConversions GetDefaultTemplateMapping (Guid projectId, int connectionId, ConTemplateMappingGetParam conTemplateMappingGetParam = null)

 Get the default mappings for the application of the connection template passed in templateToApply  on connectionId in the project projectId